Skip to content

 The solution

-Through the Innovate UK Business Growth RTO Grant, CFT engaged Digital Catapult’s AI use case development and assessment service.
-The project paired CFT with a Data Scientist and Machine Learning Engineer from Digital Catapult, who brought deep technical expertise in AI architecture and implementation.
+Through the Innovate UK Business Growth RTO Grant, Climate Friendly Travel Services engaged Digital Catapult’s AI use case development and assessment service.
+The project paired Climate Friendly Travel Services with a Data Scientist and Machine Learning Engineer from Digital Catapult, who brought deep technical expertise in AI architecture and implementation.

-The engagement focused on creating a robust technical framework that would enable CFT to move beyond its initial prototype.
-Digital Catapult’s data scientist conducted comprehensive research into cloud-based solutions including Azure and AWS, explored options that CFT’s existing technology partner hadn’t considered, and ultimately designed an agentic retrieval-augmented generation (RAG) architecture specifically tailored to CFT’s needs.
+The engagement focused on creating a robust technical framework that would enable Climate Friendly Travel Services to move beyond its initial prototype.
+Digital Catapult’s data scientist conducted comprehensive research into cloud-based solutions including Azure and AWS, explored options that Climate Friendly Travel Services’ hadn’t considered, and ultimately designed an agentic retrieval-augmented generation (RAG) architecture specifically tailored to Climate Friendly Travel Services’ needs.

 This architectural approach segments data intelligently and deploys multiple AI agents that perform specific roles, all while working collaboratively as a team.
 Each agent references relevant information within its domain, creating a sophisticated system where AI components work together to generate accurate, contextualised climate action plans.
-The framework included critical elements around guardrails and responsible AI implementation to ensure outputs met CFT’s high standards for accuracy and climate impact.
+The framework included critical elements around guardrails and responsible AI implementation to ensure outputs met Climate Friendly Travel Services’ high standards for accuracy and climate impact.

-“The biggest thing for us was access to Digital Catapult’s data scientist.
-They allowed us to explore options which our technology partner wouldn’t have.”
-Olly Wheatcroft Programme Manager, SUNx Malta
+“The biggest thing for us was access to external AI expertise, and working hand-in-hand with Digital Catapult’s data scientist.
+This allowed us to explore new options and push the scope of the project.”
+Olly Wheatcroft Co-founder, Climate Friendly Travel Services

 In addition to the technical support provides, Digital Catapult’s business analysis support helped the company compare implementation options with a predefined assessment criteria and translated the technical into business implication and recommendations the company could easily action.